Media literacy: Europe

-Montenegro became one of the few countries in the world that have introduced media education into their curriculums, when in 2009 “media literacy” was introduced as an optional subject for 16 and 17-year-old students of Gymnasium high schools.
+Montenegro became one of the few countries in the world that have introduced media education into their curriculums, when in 2009 "media literacy" was introduced as an optional subject for 16 and 17-year-old students of Gymnasium high schools.

 In Ukraine, media education is in the second stage (2017–2020) of development and standardization.
 Main centres of media education include the Ivan Franko University of Lviv (led by Borys Potyatynyk), Institute of Higher Education of the National Academy of Pedagogical Sciences of Ukraine (Hanna Onkovych), Institute of Social and Political Psychology of the National Academy of Pedagogical Sciences of Ukraine (Lyubov Naidyonova).

 In Spanish legislation, digital competence is considered as an umbrella term that "includes information and data literacy, communication and collaboration, media education, digital content creation (including programming), security (including digital wellbeing and cybersecurity skills), digital citizenship issues, privacy, intellectual property, problem solving, and computational and critical thinking".

 Asia

 Media literacy education is not yet as widespread or as advanced in Asia, comparative to the U.S. or Western countries.
 Beginning in the 1990s, there has been a shift towards media literacy in East Asia.
 In recent years, media literacy education is growing in Asia, with several programs in place across countries throughout the Asian Pacific region.

-Teachers in Beijing, China, are recognizing the importance of media literacy education in primary schools based on their own level of concern for the need of media literacy in education.
-Other programs in China include Little Masters, a Chinese publication created by children that reports on a variety of issues, helping children learn journalism and basic teamwork and communication skills.
-Studies have been done to test levels of media literacy among Chinese-speaking students in China and Taiwan, but further research is needed.
-Information literacy is highly regarded in education, but media literacy less recognized.
+Studies have been done to test levels of media literacy among Chinese-speaking students in Taiwan.
+Beginning in the 2017 school year, children in Taiwan study a new curriculum designed to teach critical reading of propaganda and the evaluation of sources.
+Called "media literacy," the course provides training in journalism in the new information society.

 In India, the Cybermohalla program started in 2001 with the aim to bring access to technology to youths.

 In Vietnam, the Young Journalists Group (YOJO) was created in 1998 in collaboration with UNICEF and the Vietnamese National Radio to combat false accounts by the media.

 In Singapore, the Media Development Authority (MDA) defines media literacy and recognizes it as an important tool for the 21st century, but only from the reading aspect of the term.

-Beginning in the 2017 school year, children in Taiwan study a new curriculum designed to teach critical reading of propaganda and the evaluation of sources.
-Called "media literacy," the course provides training in journalism in the new information society.

-In Iran, Nasra is a movement aiming to meet the learning needs of all children, youth, and adults in 2018.
-This social movement focuses on digital media use and mental health and increases the skills of using the media for the public.